Darkeyessss/Darkeyessss.github.io/_pages/about.md

 I am a junior undergraduate student majoring in Computer Science at Nankai University, and I have just completed my exchange program at the University of California, Berkeley.

-This summer, I am working as a research intern at the [MIT Media Lab](https://www.media.mit.edu/), where I focus on robotic manipulation.
+This summer, I am working as a research intern at the both [MIT Media Lab](https://www.media.mit.edu/) and [Harvard Ophthalmology AI Lab](https://ophai.hms.harvard.edu/) under the joint supervision of Prof.[Paul Liang](https://pliang279.github.io/) and Prof.[Mengyu Wang](https://ophai.hms.harvard.edu/team/dr-wang/), where I focus on robotic manipulation.
 Since February 2025, I have been a Research Assistant at The University of Texas at Austin, working under the guidance of [Prof. Philipp Krähenbühl](https://www.philkr.net/), focusing on multimodal learning.
 Previously, I have conducted extensive research at the Visual Computing and Intelligent Perception(VCIP) Lab, advised by [Prof. Xiang Li](https://implus.github.io/).

 My current research interests lie in:
 - Reinforcement learning for stability and alignment in VLA models